happi/theBeamBook/README.md

 You can contribute by raising an issue, comment on open issues or create a branch with a fix or an addition.

-Note that the book is released under a creative commons license (see below) and anything you contribute will also be included under that license.
+Note that the book is released under a Creative Commons license (see below) and anything you contribute will also be included under that license.

 The chapters in the book can be in one of four states: